Why the financial industry would lose billions, per year

 How did the financial industry orchestrate such a devastating cover-up

-Firstly, they needed to notify the actuarial profession that the news of the CPP’s surplus and potential would lead to a reduction in other pension funds and a reduction in the need for life insurance.
-Then, probably using their deep pockets, they needed to convince the media to never mention the CPP’s surplus.
+Then, probably using their deep pockets, the financial industry needed to convince the media to never mention the CPP’s surplus as shown here.
 And when Premier Smith would not cooperate, they persuaded the actuarial profession and media industry to combine forces to portray Premier Smith as unhinged.
 However, because Premier Smith has notified Albertans they will receive as much as $10,000 each when Alberta receives its fair share of the CPP fund, there is a growing movement in Alberta towards separation from Canada.

 As described earlier, the benefits available to 99% of Canadians far outweigh the drawbacks the financial industry would experience.
 How did the financial industry convince politicians to remain silent on such a crucial topic?